This section is a work in progress.

 This manifests as dissatisfaction and thus stopping the practice early or the mind grasping to other hindrances like Ill-will, sloth and torpor to escape lack of sensual stimulation.

-Countering any hindrances always starts by Right Mindfulness.
+Countering any hindrances always starts with Right Mindfulness.
 Bringing full mindfulness and recognizing the desire and the causes and conditions for this sensual desire.

-Along with Right Mindfulness there should be the second factor of Awakening, the investigation of the mind state, what are the causes and conditions that are creating this state.
+Along with Right Mindfulness there should be the second factor of Awakening, the investigation of the mental state—what are the causes and conditions that are creating this state.
 Where am I making this personal, permanent and suffering?

-By definition, if there is desire, then there is clinging to a mind state.
+By definition, if there is desire, then there is clinging to a mental state.

 Joy arises from the relief of letting go of desire.
 The more we let go, the more release and relief there is, and this results in more and more subtle joy and happiness.